 - Nearly as expensive as 4K TV

 If you’re looking to upgrade your TV, skip the 1080p HDTVs and go straight to a 4K TV.
 4K is definitely the future of TV, and the price has dropped significantly over the last year.
 (A 50-inch 4K HDTV is about $350.)
 4Ks are optimized for Blu-Ray, Netflix, Amazon, DirectTV, and Youtube, and you can add Smart TV functionality with an inexpensive Roku box.
 Plus, if you want to spend a little more money, you can find a 4K TV with HDR imaging for incredible image and color quality.

 - Limited functionality

 Buying an activity tracker is a smart move, but look outside of Fitbit for more bang for your buck.
 A mainstream Fitbit Flex 2 costs $60 and offers very basic functionality.
 Pay a little more for something more versatile that can run apps, like an Apple Watch 2nd Gen for $149 Refurbished.
 Another option for Android users is the Samsung Gear S3.

 - No Faster Version or VR

 Both the PS4 and Xbox One S consoles will be on sale for Black Friday, but we recommend going for the PS4.
 PS4 has virtual reality support, better graphics, and a stronger following.
 Plus, hardcore gamers can enjoy awesome imaging and faster response with the PS4 Pro.
-Do not be temped with the special Xbox One deals that will no doubt appear.
+Do not be tempted with the special Xbox One deals that will no doubt appear.
 The Xbox One X with 4K and much faster graphics is much more powerful.

 - Gift Cards